 Testing your home is the only way to know if your home has a radon problem.
 If the radon level is high, you can take steps to fix it.

 Testing your home for radon is easy and doesn't cost very much.
 You can test for radon yourself or hire a professional to do it for you.
 If you rent your home, ask your landlord to get it tested.

 There are 2 main types of radon test kits.
 Short-term tests take between 2 and 90 days.
 Long-term tests take more than 90 days.
 Start with a short-term test.

-- Test for radon in the lowest lived-in level of your home.
+- Test for radon in the lowest level of your home that people spend time in.
 If you use part of your basement for living space, like a playroom, test there.
-If you use your basement only for storage, test the ground floor.
+If you only use your basement for storage, test the ground floor.

 - You can buy test kits at home improvement or hardware stores.
 To order a test kit over the phone, call the National Radon Hotline at 1-800-SOS-RADON (1-800-767-7236).